Contact Information

 2. How many pounds of grain are fed at each feeding- (less than 8 lbs per feeding period of 4 hrs) if not fed as a TMR

-4. For a TMR is the feed being mixed and delivered to feedbunk without separation of ingredients
+4. For TMR mixes, is the feed being mixed and delivered to feedbunk without separation of ingredients

 Feet problems- Laminitis (other than hairy heel warts and foot rot)